The biggest thing that most beginner artists struggle with is… drawing human anatomy!

 Slowly add details until you have something more concrete.

-If you want even more abstract shapes, a good exercise to do is to make random blobs out of watery paint.
+If you want even more abstract shapes, a good exercise is to make random blobs out of watery paint.

 Maybe this weird blob reminds you of a foot, and that other one is a face in profile.